abanoub1555/ecommerce_project/README.md

-i.
-How many installment is usually done when paying in the ecommerce? select count(test.payment_fact.payment_installments) , test.payment_fact.payment_installments from
+4--- How many installment is usually done when paying in the ecommerce? select count(test.payment_fact.payment_installments) , test.payment_fact.payment_installments from
 	test.payment_fact